rubensworks/article-privacy-decentralized/content/framework.md

     <!-- We require that the file URI can be falsy, in case all file URIs must be tested.
 Here, an implementation for `SummaryContains(Σ.c, q.c, k, u)` is required..-->
 5. **Access control enforcement**
 	It must be possible for the data source to limit query results based on a set of access policies. <!--Thus there is an need for functions that identify the policies (implemented via `GetPolicies(QPK, c, q)`) that need to be considered during query execution (implemented via `ExecuteQueryWithAccessControl(c, q, p)`)..-->

+{:.todo}
+For this last one, should we refocus it to access control enforcement on the summaries, instead of the source itself?

 <!--
 SABRINA: I think it's good to have the requirements up front thus I moved them to the start of this section, however i'm not sure about the functions that need to be implemented, perhaps it is better to have abstract requirements here and later refer to them in the section below.